PCB-Arts/edgekit/README.md

 # edgekit-samples
 All scripts for various hardware controls for the EdgeKit are stored in this repository.
-This repository is automatically cloned into the EdgeKit.
-It could be find under /usr/local/share/edgekit-samples

 # Wiki
 For further questions how to use the EdgeKit properly, we've initiated a [Wiki](https://github.com/PCB-Arts/edgekit/wiki).